 Although Mumbai is cosmopolitan in nature, it is better to wear loose outfits or Indian attire while in India.
 Shorts and skirts are perfectly okay, but there are not allowed in places of worship, and sometimes you might encounter extra attention because of the outfit alone.

 Hitchhiking & Cabs

-Hitchhiking is not that popular in India for solo woman travelers, but can be tried in a city like Mumbai.
+Hitchhiking is not that popular in India for solo woman travelers but can be tried in a city like Mumbai.
 But a better alternative to this would be to take public transportation as it is much safer.
 Also, cabs are a good option as well.

 Always use the woman compartments in local trains for feeling much comfortable.
 Even during the nights when there are very few passengers, you can safely opt for women compartments in trains since police guard them at night.

-If you feel unsafe or find anything suspicious or think that you are in danger, don’t hesitate to seek the help of Women & Children help centre, which is operational 24/7.
+If you feel unsafe or find anything suspicious or think that you are in danger, don’t hesitate to seek the help of Women & Children help center, which is operational 24/7.
 The number that you need to dial is 103.

 Watch this travel vlog by Ivana who discovers Mumbai solo to get an idea of what to expect!

 Mumbai is quite a popular destination for family travel although it might come as a surprise.
 There are many exclusive attractions specifically catering to people traveling with kids.
 You can visit all the places mentioned above with kids as they are kid friendly.